metanull-operator/eth2-ubuntu/README.md

 Follow the instructions by dragging and dropping the deposit file into the launchpad site.
 Then continue to follow the instructions until your deposit transaction is successful.

-You should still be in the `eth2.0-deposit-cli` directory for the next commands.
+You should be in the `eth2.0-deposit-cli/validator_keys` directory for the next commands.

 ```console
 sudo -u validator /home/validator/bin/prysm.sh validator accounts-v2 import --keys-dir=.